RSUnit/Research-Data-Management/README.md

-# Research Data Management Education at the University of Otago Library
+# Research Data Management (RDM) Education at the University of Otago Library
 Helping researchers make sense of the complexity around data storage, description, re-use and archiving.

 ## Research Data Management workshop